MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M07-empower-workforce-copilot-operations/2-brainstorm-project-plan-ideas.md

     **Please suggest the steps we should follow to install a new boiler in our building's heating system**.
 10. By default, Copilot generates ideas in groups of six.
 In the **Suggest content with Copilot** window that appears, note the first six ideas that it generated.
 Copilot gives you two options here - you can either attach the ideas to your whiteboard if you're satisfied with the suggestions, or you can have Copilot generate more suggestions.
 Notice how the **Insert (6)** button indicates the number of ideas that Copilot generated - in this case, 6.
 While six suggestions are a good starting point, you want to dig deeper into the tasks needed to install the security product, so select the **Generate more** button.

-    > [!NOTE]
-    > If Copilot displays an error message of any kind, then select the **Generate more** button again.
+    > **NOTE:** If Copilot displays an error message of any kind, then select the **Generate more** button again.
 Do this any time you receive an error message.

 12. Note how Copilot generated another six ideas, so the **Insert (12)** button now displays **12**.
 While you can keep generating more ideas, for the sake of time, let's insert the 12 ideas currently presented.
 Select the **Insert (12)** button.
 13. When you select the **Insert** button, Copilot attaches the suggested ideas to your whiteboard in the form of yellow sticky notes.
 As with a real-world brainstorming session involving actual sticky notes, you can edit a particular note, delete it, lock it from future removal, and so on.
 In Microsoft Whiteboard, these activities are supported through standard whiteboarding functionality.